ssusnea/sds235-hw1/README.txt

 This .zip file contains 5 files:

 1. README.txt,  this text file you are reading right now
-2. Visualizations.qmd, the quarto file which generates the visualizations and cleans the data
+2. Visualizations_Final.qmd, the quarto file which generates the visualizations and cleans the data
 3. HW1 Final Report.pdf, a pdf file of our final report and visualizations
 4. SDS235_Sketches.pdf, a pdf file of our sketches for the visualization
 5. reflection.pdf, a pdf file with our reflection on the assignment